adrianstando/Big-Data-System-Cryptocurrencies/README.md

 ## Containers

 If we provide one port it means that we have assigned the same port on localhost, e.g. 9870 equals 9870:9870.
 If we are mapping different ports, then we provide info like this (9001:9000).
 If single container exposes more ports, then we provide them after keyword `or`.
+If after the name you can see `^` indicator, it means that the containers are commented out/unavailable in final solution.

 * big-data-net:              10.0.0.0/16
 * hdfs-namenode:             10.0.0.2:9870 or 8020 or (9001:9000 - Spark)